mdlacasse/Owl/docker/README.md

 The resulting Owl version is the one available from GitHub at the time when the container is launched.
 This leads to a slower start, but this approach guarantees to have Owl's latest version.

+The `latest` tag always points to the most recent versioned image.
+Specific releases are also published under their version number (e.g. `owldocker:<version>`), so you can pin to a particular Owl release if needed.

 #### Option 1: Command line

 Download the image (select one from `latest` or `edge`):